- a) what is hypopigmentation?

 b) How does post-inflammatory hypopigmention differ from post-inflammatory hyperpigmentation?

 Post-inflammatory hyperpigmentation results in the darkening of skin pigment.
 Dark patches and spots can appear on the skin where inflammation caused by trauma has occurred.
-Post-inflammatory hypopigmentation occurs in a much similar way but instead of excess melanin or skin colour, melanin is destroyed.
+Post-inflammatory hypopigmentation occurs in a much similar way but instead of excess melanin or skin pigment, melanin is destroyed.
 This leads to lightening as opposed to a darkening of the area.
 The extent of pigment loss various.

 Post-inflammatory hyperpigmentation or PIH appears more frequently than hypopigmentation but both are a result of stressed skin.
 Although hypopigmentation occurs less often, it can be trickier to manage and treat.